Unlocking Earth’s Secrets: Delving Deep into Soil Science

 What you need to know

-A collaboration between the Faculty of Land and Food Systems and Faculty of Forestry, the inter-faculty Soil Science graduate program offers opportunities for advanced study and research leading to MSc and PhD degrees.
-Students are registered in the Faculty of Graduate Studies through either the Faculty of Land and Food Systems or the Faculty of Forestry, depending upon their research interests.
+The Soil Science Graduate Program is a collaborative initiative between the Faculty of Land and Food Systems and the Faculty of Forestry, offering advanced study and research opportunities leading to MSc and PhD degrees.
+Students enroll through the Faculty of Graduate Studies via either the Faculty of Land and Food Systems or the Faculty of Forestry, based on their specific research interests.
+Areas of study include soil physics, soil chemistry, soil biology, biometeorology, soil-plant interactions, soil genesis, soil, water, and nutrient management, soil and agroecology, pedology, and biogeochemistry.

 Applicants to UBC graduate programs should have academic backgrounds within the minimum academic requirements listed by the Faculty of Graduate and Postdoctoral Studies.